Is Avocado Oil Healthier than Olive Oil?

 What Is Olive Oil?

 Olive oil is made from pressing olives, generally being found that about 14% of the oil is saturated fats and 11% is polyunsaturated - such as omega-6 and omega-3 fatty acids.
 However, the fat that is found predominately within olive oil is the monounsaturated fat called oleic acid, making up 73% of the total oil content.
-Olive oil is rather beneficial to one's health as the oleic acid can help reduce inflammation and may even have beneficial effects on genes linked to cancer.
+Olive oil benefits are significant to one's health as the oleic acid can help reduce inflammation and may even have beneficial effects on genes linked to cancer.

 There are many varieties of olive oil found, such as pure olive oil, extra virgin olive oil, and just virgin olive oil.
 When it comes to purchasing olive oil, it is important to known that virgin and extra virgin olive oil are extracted through cold-pressing methods, while those that are marked with “olive oil” or “pure olive oil” contain a mixture of cold-pressed oil and refined oil that has been extracted with the use of chemicals or heat.
 We will compare the nutritional value of both avocado and olive oil in the next paragraph.